k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 Nested book material returns to the owning book rather than skipping directly to the complete Books index.
 Coat of Arms sections use their richer family navigation instead of a parent link.

 The generated-site validator checks 878 expected collection/detail relationships.
 Blog posts count as covered when they are discoverable through Blog archive pagination; other detail records require their exact parent relationship.
-Coverage remains 878 of 878.
+Coverage remains 878 of 878 in the last executed validation.

 ## 6. Reverse Subject navigation